-Meru MPs oust Caucus chairperson as row deepens
+Meru MPs oust caucus chairperson as row deepens

 In October last year, MPs elected North Imenti MP Rahim Dawood as chairman, but immediately replaced him with his Tigania West counterpart John Mutunga.

-At the time, they said they removed Mr Dawood after realising he did not have the muscle to lead them as he was elected on an independent ticket.
+At the time, they said they removed Mr Dawood after realising he did not have the muscle to lead them because he was elected on an independent ticket.

-Six months later, the MPs ousted Dr Mutunga on Tuesday, accusing him of running the caucus as a one-man show and failing to rally them to lobby for development.
+Six months later, the MPs ousted Dr Mutunga on Tuesday, accusing him of running the caucus as a one-man show and failing to rally them to lobby for development projects.

 County MPs' caucuses are seen as a platform for lobbying for development projects that cut across constituencies and have been used as an entry point into county politics.